mxochicale/cao1997-replication/code/cao1997/logBOOK.md

 ## TODO

+* [ ] time of computation of E values for noise time series is taking a lot of time. revise the reason of that and make a simple example.
+	(added:16march2018 0146; sorted:?)

+* [ ] integrate each of the plots for E values into the function `cao97_functions.R` (added:16march2018 0143; sorted:?)

-* [ ] `examples/helloworld/example-cao97.R` has been created, however the code has to be cleaned and use little dependencies
+* [ ] `examples/helloworld/example-cao97.R` has been created, however the code has to be cleaned and use as little dependencies as possible
 (added:9march0019, sorted:?)